-The pace of communication technology development has increased immensely in the past decade, so much so that the landscape of modern communication is unrecognizable to that of even a few years ago.
-The areas of social media and worldwide online networks are forever expanding to be seamless in all ways but physical proximity.
+The development of communication technology has rapidly increased in the past decade, so much so that the landscape of modern communication is unrecognizable even to that of just a few years ago.
+The areas of social media and transnational online networks are forever expanding to be seamless in all ways but physical proximity.